ibm-security-verify/webauthn-relying-party-server-swift/README.md

 If successful, the response status a `201 Created`.

 > The `access_token` must be presented in the request authorization header.
+Authenticated session-cookies can also be passed in the request headers.
 For example:
 >```
 >Authorization: Bearer NLL8EtOJFdbPiwPwZ
 >```